-The SEND link governor Mrs. Eaton and she has oversight of the procedures in St Gabriel's.
+The SEND link governor has oversight of the procedures in St Gabriel's.

 Regular briefings take place looking at the curriculum offer and pupils on the SEN register.
 The SENDCo and SEND governor investigate how school developments are progressing.

 The governors also look at the outcomes of SEND pupils on a regular basis.